 The rise of open-concept layouts has coincided with the fall of formal dining rooms, which have earned the reputation as archaic, outdated, and not worth keeping around—right?
-Well, while this old-fashioned floor plan might not be conducive to the modern-day entertainer who wants to converse with guests while they cook, it’s actually a major plus for homeowners who are in the market to sell.
+This year, with more and more folks favoring separate rooms to maintain their sanity in quarantine, having a separate room for mealtimes is a good thing.
+And as it turns out, it’s also a major plus for homeowners who are in the market to sell.

-Among the 35 most-populated metro areas, homes for sale with separate dining rooms are more expensive (and more common!) than houses with free-flowing layouts, a new study from Zillow finds.
-The share of listings that mention a formal dining space has dropped slightly (0.2 percent) in the past five years, and the price difference between the two types of blueprints has been cut in half, but the former still prevails for now.
-So if you’re planning to move and thinking of making updates for resale benefits, you might want to reconsider knocking down any walls.
-Your kitchen can look just as light and bright with these three low-effort upgrades:
+While the share of listings that mention open-floor concepts has gone up across the board, among the 35 most-populated metro areas, homes for sale with separate dining rooms are more expensive (and more common!) than houses with free-flowing layouts in 2020, Zillow shares with us.
+Since 2018, the number of listings mentioning formal dining rooms has risen slightly, so if you’re planning to move and thinking of making updates for resale benefits, you might want to reconsider knocking down any walls.
+Your kitchen can look just as light and bright with these three low-effort upgrades.

 Paint the Cabinets